Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

-Here are examples with {\tt Top}-dependent descriptors in the KB, the query, or both, hence performing ``KB reversion'' (lifting the ``reversed to'' notion from descriptors to their atoms and from atoms to their KBs): \begin{small}
+\end{scriptsize} Here are examples {\bf with {\tt Top}-dependent descriptors in the KB, the query, or both}, hence performing ``(KB) toggling'' (lifting the ``toggled to'' notion from descriptors to their atoms and from atoms to their KBs), traced by indentation: \begin{small}

 \end{small}